mroth/weightedrand/README.md

 right choice!
 If you are only picking from the same distribution once, `randutil` will be faster. `weightedrand` optimizes for repeated calls at the expense of some initialization time and memory storage.

+## Requirements

+weightedrand >= v2 requires go1.18 or greater.
+For support on earlier versions of go, use weightedrand [v1](https://github.com/mroth/weightedrand/tree/v1).

 ## Credits